pedro-hdt/Jash/NOTES.md

 - Mv
     - Multiple fixes for better implementation and exception error messages

+- Paste
+    - Added check for null input stream and test cases for it and null output stream as well
+    - Added test case for null args
+    - Fixed extra of newlines at the end of output
+    - Better error message when file is not found
+    - Better error message when file is a directory
+    - etter error message when fail to write to outstream

 Also includes trivial fixes in tests and small bugs